 Are we able to use the small video rooms?

-Video rooms are accessible to students, with the exception of rooms 415, 417 and 418.
+Video rooms are accessible to students, with the exception of rooms 415, 417, and 418.
 To book a room, email vaninfo@adler.edu or see Annette at the Reception desk on the 2nd floor.
-Please note: cameras are available in each filming room, but students are responsible for bringing their own SD card for the camera.
+Please note: Cameras are available in each filming room, but students are responsible for bringing their own SD card for the camera.

 ID cards for Employees: Chicago Campus